ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

 ### Integration tab

-Options control how Articles integrate News Feeds, Routing, Custom Fields and Workflow.
+These settings determine how the Article Component will integrate with other extensions.

 ![Articles options integration tab](../../../en/images/articles/articles-options-integration-tab.png "Articles options integration")